10 – Nothing Man – Bruce Springsteen

 # 3 – Nothing Compares 2 U – Sinead O’Connor

-“Nothing Compares 2 U” stands as one of the most iconic songs of the 1990s, a powerful ballad that cemented Sinéad O’Connor‘s place in rock and pop history.
+“Nothing Compares 2 U” stands as one of the most iconic songs of the 1990s, a powerful ballad that cemented the late Sinéad O’Connor‘s place in rock and pop history.
 Originally written by Prince for his side project The Family in 1985, the song’s raw emotionality and universal theme of loss remained largely unnoticed until O’Connor’s poignant 1990 rendition brought it to the global stage.
 Released as the second single from her second studio album I Do Not Want What I Haven’t Got, the track became a worldwide sensation, reaching number one on the charts in multiple countries, including the United States, the United Kingdom, and Canada.
 O’Connor’s delicate yet soaring vocal delivery, coupled with the minimalist production, allowed the song’s deeply affecting lyrics to take center stage.

 Read More: 10 Sinéad O’Connor Songs We Love The Most